MontiCore/ucd/README.md

 java -jar UCDCLI.jar -sd -i SwimmyFish1.ucd SwimmyFish2.ucd
 ```

-The CLI prints the following output, which represents the interaction sequence of a system
-run that is valid in the SD `rob2` and not valid in the SD `rob1`:
+The CLI prints the scenarios that are possible in ```SwimmyFish1``` nad not possible in ```SwimmyFish2```.
+The following shows an excerpt of the output:
 ```
-Diff witness:
-ui -> controller : deliver(r4222,wd40),
-controller -> planner : getDeliverPlan(r4222,wd40),
-planner -> controller : plan,
-planner -> stateProvider : getState(),
-controller -> actionExecutor : moveTo(r4222),
-actionExecutor -> controller : ACTION_SUCCEEDED
+scenario {
+  Statisfied variables: [isPremium, gameFinished]
+  Use cases: [ShowAd, Play, RegisterScore]
+  @Server--[ShowAd, RegisterScore]
+  @Player--[Play]
+}
 ```

+The excerpt defines a scenario
+* containing the use cases `ShowAd`, `Play`, and `RegisterScore`,
+* containing the actors `Server` and `Player`,
+* containing associations between `Server` and `ShowAd`, `Server` and `RegisterScore` as well as `Player` and `Play`,
+* assigning the value `true` exactly to the two variables `isPremium` and `gameFinished`.

-However, as the semantic difference operator is by no means commutative, swapping the arguments changes the result.
+The semantic difference operator is by no means commutative, swapping the arguments changes the result.
 Execute the following command:
 ```
-java -jar SD4DevelopmentCLI.jar -sd -i rob1.sd rob2.sd
+java -jar UCDCLI.jar -sd -i SwimmyFish2.ucd SwimmyFish1.ucd
 ```

 This yield the following output:
 ```
-The input SD 'rob1.sd' is a refinement of the input SD 'rob2.sd'
+The input UCD 'SwimmyFish2.ucd' is a refinement of the input UCD 'SwimmyFish1.ucd'
 ```

-In this case, the CLI tool outputs that the SD `rob1.sd` is a refinement of the SD
+In this case, the CLI tool outputs that the UCD `SwimmyFish2.ucd` is a refinement of the UCD
-`rob2.sd`.
-This means that every system run that is valid in the SD `rob1` is
+`SwimmyFish1.ucd`.
+This means that all scenarios of the UCD `SwimmyFish2` are
-also valid in the SD `rob2`.
-Thus, the semantic difference from `rob1` to `rob2` is empty.
+also scenarios of the UCD `SwimmyFish1`.
+Thus, the semantic difference from `SwimmyFish2` to `SwimmyFish1` is empty.

-You finished the tutorial on semantic SD differencing and are now ready to execute
+You finished the tutorial on semantic UCD differencing and are now ready to execute
-semantic evolution analysis via semantic differencing for arbitrary SDs.
+semantic evolution analysis via semantic differencing for arbitrary UCDs.
 Great!

 ## Further Information